cylab-be/smart-router/docs/FisrtInstallSR.md

 * Once the wizzard finished, we arrived on the configuration interface of the router :
 * We then go to the "Connectivity" setting tab and select "Choose file" into the "Manual" section.
 ![alt text](screenshots/4.png)
-* We navigate trough to file "lede-17.01.4-mvebu-linksys-wrt1200ac-squashfs-factory.img" wich can be find on the docs/images folder on the smart-router github repository
+* We navigate trough to file "lede-17.01.4-mvebu-linksys-wrt1200ac-squashfs-factory.img" wich can be find on the docs/images folder on the smart-router github repository, than click on "start" button
 * The router will than reboot and boot on OpenWRT
-* The router will not broadcast an SSID be default so we ne to connect to him directly by cable (the router does not accept outside conenction by default so we need to plug te cable to a LAN interface).
+* The router will not broadcast an SSID be default so we need to connect to him directly by cable (the router does not accept outside conenction by default so we need to plug te cable to a LAN interface).
-* The router will take the address 192.168.1.1 by default so we can take the addresse 192.168.1.100 to connect to it and configure it
+* The router will take the address 192.168.1.1 by default so we can take the addresse 192.168.1.100 if it does not distribute DHCP address to connect to it and configure it
 ![alt text](screenshots/5.png)

 ## Configure OpenWRT